Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Challenges in the direct detection of high-energy gamma rays

-Gamma-ray observations give us a direct view into the most extreme environments of the Universe~\cite{funk2015,hoffman1999}.
-They are one of the most direct ways to study astronomical particle accelerators such as microquasars, Supernova Remnants, pulsars, Active Galactic Nuclei (AGN) and Gamma-Ray Bursts (GRB).
-They also provide a unique tool for performing multi-wavelength and multi-messenger studies, aimed at understanding the origin of cosmic rays and gravitational waves~\cite{funk2015} and to probe the existence of Dark Matter~\cite{bringmann2012,leane2019}.
+Gamma ray observations give us a direct view into the most extreme environments of the Universe (see e.g., \cite{funk2015,hoffman1999,aharonian2004}).
+They are one of the most direct ways to study astronomical particle accelerators such as microquasars, supernova remnants, pulsars, active galactic nuclei, and gamma-ray bursts (GRBs).
+They also provide a unique tool for performing multiwavelength and multimessenger studies, aimed at understanding the origin of cosmic rays and gravitational waves (\cite{funk2015}) and to probe the existence of dark matter (\cite{bringmann2012,leane2019}).

-The GeV $\gamma$-ray sky is usually studied by means of space-borne telescopes, such as the Large Area Telescope (LAT) onboard of the Fermi mission~\cite{atwood2009}, or Imaging Air Cherenkov Telescopes (IACTs), although the latter are more suited for energies above several tenths of GeV~\cite{gueta2021}.
+The gigaelectronvolt $\gamma$-ray sky is usually studied by means of space-borne telescopes, such as the Large Area Telescope (LAT) onboard of the Fermi mission (\cite{atwood2009}), or Imaging Air Cherenkov Telescopes (IACTs), although the latter are more suited for energies above several tens of gigaelectronvolts (\cite{gueta2021}).
 The LAT is a pair conversion detector composed of 16 identical towers: the incident $\gamma$-rays first cross a silicon-tungsten tracker (TKR), where they convert into an electron-positron pair and initiate an e.m. shower.
-The Silicon Strip Detectors (SSD) in the TKR measure the e$^\pm$ tracks and thus reconstruct the incidence direction of the parent $\gamma$-ray.
+The silicon strip detectors (SSDs) in the TKR measure the e$^\pm$ tracks and thus reconstruct the incidence direction of the parent $\gamma$-ray.
 Then, all the shower particles are absorbed inside an 8.6~X$_0$ thick imaging calorimeter (CAL) composed of crystal scintillators (CsI(Tl)).
-A tessellated plastic scintillator Anti-Coincidence Detector (ACD) is placed around the TKR, to filter out the charged cosmic-ray events.
+A tessellated plastic scintillator anti-coincidence detector (ACD) is placed around the TKR, to filter out the charged cosmic-ray events.
 The overall volume of the LAT instrument is about 10.1~X$_0$ in depth and $1.3 \times 1.3$~m$^2$ in transverse area.

-In terms of performance, the LAT angular resolution is limited at low energies by the multiple scattering of the e$^\pm$ through the tungsten plates, and at high energies by the SSD strip pitch and the plane-to-plane spacing~\cite{ackermann2012}.
-The peak angular resolution is $\sim 0.1^\circ$ above 10~GeV.
-On the other hand, the LAT energy resolution is limited to $\gtrsim$ 10\% at GeV energies, due to the CAL shallow thickness, which prevents a full containment of the e.m. showers.